BrianPugh/cyclopts/docs/source/api.rst

       :type: Union[None, Callable, Iterable[Callable]]
       :value: None

-      A function or list of functions that are consecutively applied to the :ref:`inspect.BoundArguments`.
+      A function or list of functions that are consecutively applied to the :class:`inspect.BoundArguments`.
       These function(s) are called before any additional conversion and validation.
       Each function must have signature: